ihustle-hard/react-web-app-5th/README.md

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.js`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+Created my-app at /root/node_modules/my-app/my-app Inside that directory, you can run several commands:

+  npm start
+    Starts the development server.

+  npm run build
+    Bundles the app into static files for production.

+  npm test
+    Starts the test runner.

+  npm run eject
+    Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
+If you do this, you can’t go back!

+We suggest that you begin by typing:

+  cd my-app
+  npm start

 ## Learn More